LedgerSync/ledger_sync/README.md

 custom_resource.foo # => 'asdf'

 op = LedgerSync::Ledgers::NetSuite::Customer::Operations::Create.new(
-  connection: connection,
+  client: client,
   ledger_deserializer_class: CustomSerializer, # You must specify, though you could use a separate class
   ledger_serializer_class: CustomSerializer,
   resource: custom_resource
 )
 ```

-Note that in the above example, we extend an existing customer serializer in the NetSuite connection.
+Note that in the above example, we extend an existing customer serializer in the NetSuite client.
 In most cases, serializers have the following inheritance pattern: `LedgerSync::Ledgers::[ADAPTOR]::[RESOURCE]::LedgerSerializer <  LedgerSync::Ledgers::[ADAPTOR]::LedgerSerializer <  LedgerSync::Ledgers::LedgerSerializer`

 So in this example, it would be `LedgerSync::Ledgers::NetSuite::Customer::LedgerSerializer <  LedgerSync::Ledgers::NetSuite::LedgerSerializer <  LedgerSync::Ledgers::LedgerSerializer`.
-The more specific the serializer, the more helper methods are available that are connection and/or resource specific.
+The more specific the serializer, the more helper methods are available that are client and/or resource specific.

 #### Operation

-Each connection defines operations that can be performed on specific resources (e.g. `Customer::Operations::Update`, `Payment::Operations::Create`).
+Each client defines operations that can be performed on specific resources (e.g. `Customer::Operations::Update`, `Payment::Operations::Create`).
 The operation defines two key things:

 - a `Contract` class which is used to validate the resource using the `dry-validation` gem
 - a `perform` instance method, which handles the actual API requests and response/error handling.